Protecting Your Assets & Preserving Your Legacy

 The use of intentionally defective irrevocable trusts (IDITs), also referred to as intentionally defective grantor trusts (IDGTs), is part of advanced estate planning.
 It is a creative way to protect assets and preserve wealth, yet still allow the grantor to maintain a controlling interest in trust-owned assets.

-Although intentionally defective irrevocable trusts are not a common part of estate planning, they can be an invaluable tool for protecting families, homes, stock portfolios & family-owned businesses.
+Although intentionally defective irrevocable trusts are not a common part of estate planning, they can be an invaluable tool for protecting families, homes, stock portfolios and family-owned businesses.

 An intentionally defective irrevocable trust is not literally defective.
 It is a form of irrevocable trust designed to give the grantor, or trust maker, ownership rights or control over a business or other asset for income tax purposes, while still preserving and protecting the business for estate tax purposes.